StringManolo/tgbot.sh/README.md

 - Send command **run ls** or any other command and wait for the response

 # Video
-Here is an example of instalation an usage: [watch video](https://youtu.be/-_QyXqj41-Q)
+Here is an example of instalation and usage: [watch video](https://youtu.be/-_QyXqj41-Q)